 All to Jesus I surrender,

 All to Him I freely give;

 I surrender all,

 I surrender all;

 I will ever love and trust Him,

+All to Thee, my blessed Savior,

 In His presence daily live.
 I surrender all.

 I will sing of the mercies of the Lord forever...
 Psalm 89:1a